Hey, I’m gonna let you finish but, these are the top 10 YouTube videos of all time.

 It’s no surprise this video takes the number one spot on the list.
 It topped music charts in 2017, leading people to flock to YouTube once the video was released.
 Check out where this video places on our top 10 list of the most disliked YouTube videos.

-Perhaps surprisingly, an Ed Sheeran music video claims the number two spot on this list, with 4,528,978,505 views.
+Perhaps surprisingly, an Ed Sheeran music video claims the number three spot on this list, with 4.6 million views.
 Sheeran, who is typically known for slower, romantic ballads, took a departure from the norm.
 Shape of You is sort of a pump-up song, with a video to match.

 This video tells the story of two kickboxers (one played by Sheeran) falling in love through their mutual love of this cardio workout.
 Sheeran is never seen singing the song, but is a character in the story arc.